Collecting British Coins Guide

-The design shows the famous Chinese Pagoda building that sits in the grounds of Kew gardens, encircled by a vine and accompanied by the dates "1759" and "2009".
-If you look closely you will also see the word "KEW" at the base of the Pagoda.
+The design shows the famous Chinese Pagoda building that sits on the grounds of Kew Gardens, encircled by a vine and accompanied by the dates “1759” and “2009”.
+If you look closely you will also see the word “KEW” at the base of the Pagoda.

 50p coins are the most common however there are many other examples of rare British coins to be found in the British Isles.
 It is always worth checking The Royal Mint Coin Shop before you start bidding for rare coins on eBay that have been in circulation (and therefore marked or damaged).
 We have seen coins selling for more on eBay than you can buy them for new!

 |Aquatics 50p Only 600 of the first design were produced where the swimmer's face is hidden by flowing water.
 The new design shows the face and is not worth any more than the other 2012 Olympic 50p coins.||2012||600||£900|

 |Northern Ireland Commonwealth Games £2 second rarest coin design in circulation with a mintage of only 485,000||2002||485,500||£25|